aws-observability/aws-otel-community/sample-apps/SampleAppSpec.md

 **Common Attributes for Request based metrics**

-These are Key Value pairs to be added on metrics.
+These Key Value pairs MUST be present on request based metrics.
 ```
 {
 “signal”:     (string)“metric”
-“language”:   (string)<name of language used>
+“language”:   (string)<name of language used.
+Should be set to the name of the sample app that precedes "-sample-app" for standardization purposes.
+Example: language should be set to `java` for the `java-sample-app`>
 “metricType”: (string)“request”
 }
 ```